 There are five schedules of controlled substances, I, II, III, IV, and V. The drug schedules are based on addiction potential and medical use but not on side effects.
 The lists are updated annually.

-NOTE: The advisory criteria first directs you to 21 CFR 1308.11 TITLE 21— FOOD AND DRUGS CHAPTER 13 — DRUG ABUSE PREVENTION AND CONTROL SUBCHAPTER I — CONTROL AND

-ENFORCEMENT Part B — Authority To Control; Standards and Schedules.
-This regulation describes the rules and procedures used to establish and maintain the 21 USC Sec.
-812 controlled substance lists.

 Key Points About 21 USC Sec.
 812

 Schedule I